 1. Check out some local art at Blind Whino

-Hidden in the streets of Southwest DC is a formerly abandoned church that fell into a vat of neon pixie dust, and opened its doors to the art community.
+Hidden away from all the tourists in the streets of Southwest DC is a formerly abandoned church that fell into a vat of neon pixie dust, and opened its doors to the art community.
 Now known as Blind Whino, this construction has become an iconic part of DC’s culture, hosting live talks and shows, and exhibits from local artists.
 There’s also work space for artists to come and learn from each other.

 For people who simply want to see local art, Blind Whino’s rotating exhibit is open on Wednesday nights and weekends to the public.
 You can also check out their website for upcoming events.